 C-RAN DAS is where the majority of baseband processing is in a central location, in a baseband controller that provides capacity.
-Simultaneously, radio points are distributed throughout the building and provide coverage.
+Simultaneously, numerous radio points throughout the building “distribute” and provide coverage.
 For example, these apply to hospitals and high-rise office buildings.
 Indeed, the purpose of these systems is to provide support for up to 10,000 users.
 Furthermore, these systems can host 1 to 5 different frequency bands or wireless carriers.

 (3) Enterprise DAS

 Enterprise DAS solves the need for robust, scalable, multi-carrier mobile communications, with coverage and capacity for enterprises and large venues.
 Specifically, Enterprise DAS utilizes fiber-optic and Ethernet structured cabling architecture, common to many enterprises and commercial buildings.
 In turn, this makes Enterprise DAS easier for IT professionals to deploy.